Calculating Shard Rewards

 • Including certain things in your writing can redeem you bonuses!
 These are little bonuses that reward you for character interaction, and exploring the world of Kyvalore.

-• Additional Owned Characters - + 1 Shard per Character
+• Owned Characters - + 4 Shards per Character

 • This bonus is for adding in characters that you own.

-• These characters need to still have a place and meaning in the story.
-This cannot be combined with other players character bonus, and does not apply if it is YOUR character.
+• This cannot be combined with other players character bonus for the same character, nor does not apply if it is YOUR character.
 Sorry!

 Pets - + 2 Shards per Pet